meyerv11045/notes/notes/python/style.md

   - numpy arrays can raise exception in implicit boolean context -> test emptiness of `np.array` using `if not arry.size`
 - Avoid using `@staticmethod` and instead write a module level function instead
 - max line length of 80 chars
-  -

-add pre-commit type-check (runtime errors -> build-time errors)

-how does wheel and setuptools work

-how do python packages and modules work